 We remain completely independent of this and our track record over the 10 years and the vast number of positive customer reviews we receive backs up our promise that we will offer you the best, most competitive price first time every time

-Facts about Business Electricity and Gas Contracts
+Facts about Contracts

-The majority of businesses (93%) have a fixed term contract for their gas/electricity supply and pay by direct debit (86%).
+The majority of businesses (93%) have a fixed contract for their gas/electricity supply and pay by direct debit (86%).
 Around two thirds of businesses with a fixed term contract report that the duration of these are for either one (32%) or two (34%) years.

 41% of businesses recall receiving the contract renewal letter reported having read it in detail; 47% had glanced at it or skim read it.
 Recent ‘switchers’ and those who have recently shopped around for a new contract were more likely to have read the letter in detail.

-Eighty-two per cent of businesses with fixed term contracts know when it ends; 59% know exactly and 23% know approximately.
+82% of businesses with fixed term contracts know when it ends; 59% know exactly and 23% know approximately.
 Three fifths of businesses with fixed term contracts (62%) know when they are able to start renegotiating or giving notice of termination; 16% know exactly and 46% know approximately.

-Key Findings about the Business Electricity and Gas Market
+Key Findings about the The Market

 Finding the right service for energy prices no longer has to be the pain it once was – First tip we would give is stay away from the cold callers in this market!
 As your probably already aware cold calling is absolutely rife and doesn’t look like stopping anytime soon, recently Ofgem changed the rules on rollover of contracts making it easier to get out of them and find a better price which was a massive win for the consumer!

-Here at energy advice line we even go one step further we will help you should you have a problem in your supply and even call you to remind you contract is due up this way you won’t get stuck on any higher price contracts while you sort out your supply.
+Here at Energy Advice Line we even go one step further we will help you should you have a problem in your supply and even call you to remind you contract is due up this way you won’t get stuck on any higher price contracts while you sort out your supply.